weaviate/weaviate-io/developers/weaviate/model-providers/kubeai/embeddings.md

 ### API credentials

-You must provide a valid OpenAI API key to Weaviate for this integration.
-However, KubeAI ignores the OpenAI API key.
-So you can provide any value for the API key.
+The OpenAI integration requires an API key value.
+To use KubeAI, provide any value for the API key, as this value is not used by KubeAI.

 Provide the API key to Weaviate using one of the following methods:

-- Set the following environment variable `export OPENAI_APIKEY=thisIsIgnored`.
+- Set the `OPENAI_APIKEY` environment variable that is available to Weaviate.
 - Provide the API key at runtime, as shown in the examples below.

 <Tabs groupId="languages">